Woman (Paul McCartney song)

 "Woman" is a 1966 single written by Paul McCartney (under the pseudonym Bernard Webb) and recorded by Peter and Gordon.
-McCartney intended the song to test whether one of his compositions could be successful based on its own merits without being associated with the hit-making Lennon-McCartney songwriting team, which had produced dozens of hit records for the Beatles and other acts (including Peter and Gordon).
-The duo's single did become a minor hit, reaching number 14 in the US and number 28 in the UK, but not before its author's true identity was publicly revealed.
+McCartney intended the song to test whether one of his compositions could be successful based on its own merits without being associated with the hit-making Lennon–McCartney songwriting team, which had produced dozens of hit records for the Beatles and other acts (including Peter and Gordon).
+The duo's single did become a hit, reaching number 14 in the US and number 28 in the UK, but not before its author's true identity was publicly revealed.

 Authorship

 Under the Lennon–McCartney moniker, McCartney had written three previous Peter and Gordon singles (viz.
 “A World Without Love”, “Nobody I Know”, and “I Don't Want to See You Again”).
 On this occasion, McCartney used the pseudonym Bernard Webb (though some Capitol pressings carry the name A. Smith instead) to see if the song would be a success without the Lennon–McCartney credit.
 McCartney commented at a press conference in August 1966, "People come up to them and say, 'Ah, we see you're just getting in on the Lennon–McCartney bandwagon'.
 That's why they did that one with our names not on it...because everyone sort of thinks that's the [only] reason they get hits.
 It's not true, really."